AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 ### Mobile video encoding presets {#mobile-video-encoding-presets}

 Same as source fps.
-Video encoding presets for iPhone, iPad, and Android™ mobile devices.
+Video encoding presets for iPhone, iPad, and Android&trade; mobile devices.

 For information about encoding options parameters, see [About the encoding preset options](application-setup.md#about_encoding_preset_options).